-France is one of Lebanon’s leading political partners, as shown by the intense political bilateral relations between the two countries and our constant support at the UN for the resolutions to defend Lebanon’s sovereignty at the United Nations.
+France is one of Lebanon’s main political partners, as shown by the density of political bilateral relations between the two countries and our constant support at the UN for the resolutions to defend Lebanon’s sovereignty.
 France supports the stability, unity, independence and sovereignty of Lebanon.
 France pays particular attention to strengthening the institutions of the Lebanese State in order to support its authority across Lebanon.

 Visits to France